How to Communicate Your Needs When Working Full-Time and Homeschooling

 So trust me when I say: I understand that transparent communication with your boss isn’t always possible — and sometimes, it’s risky.
 If you’re reading this and you’re in a situation like that, I want to gently encourage you: start networking now.
 There are work environments out there that will respect and support the life you’re building.
 I’ve been fortunate to experience that kind of support in most of my career — and I want that for you, too.

-With Yourself
+Communicating With Yourself First

 What Do You Need Right Now?